 No One Dies Alone (NODA) is a national volunteer-centered program started by Sandra Clarke, CCRN, at PeaceHealth (Eugene, OR) in 2001.
 Its goal is to provide companionship and support for dying individuals so that no patient dies alone.
 The program is now a model for compassionate end-of-life programs in hospitals across the country.
-The program began at Penrose Hospital in July 200 and strives to provide compassionate companionship to the dying who have no family or friends to be with them in their last days, to ensure that they do not die alone.
+The program began at Penrose Hospital oi July 2000 and strives to provide compassionate companionship to the dying who have no family or friends to be with them in their last days to ensure that they do not die alone.

-No One Dies Alone trains hospital associates and volunteers to become compassionate companions who offer end of life presence and support to patients who are near the end of life and who have no family or friends at their bedside.
+No One Dies Alone trains hospital associates and volunteers to become compassionate companions who offer end-of-life presence and support to patients who are near the end of life and who have no family or friends at their bedside.
 Trained volunteers provide 24-hour availability to dying patients who do not wish to be alone.
 During the vigil, companions may hold the hand of the patient, play soothing music, read to the patient and assist in other comfort care measures.
-They serve patients in shifts, sitting at the bedside until the patient's death or a family member arrives.
+They serve patients in shifts, sitting at the bedside until the patient death or a family member arrives.

-No One Dies Alone volunteers receive orientation and training that is more process oriented with an appropriate amount of content and protocol to provide a framework for the volunteer to be successful.
-All No One Dies Alone volunteers must be either a Penrose Hospital associate or a volunteer through Penrose Hospital Volunteer Services, and have been volunteering for at least 3 months.
+No One Dies Alone volunteers receive orientation and training that is more process-oriented with an appropriate amount of content and protocol to provide a framework for the volunteer to be successful.
+All No One Dies Alone volunteers must be either a Penrose Hospital associate or a volunteer through Penrose Hospital Volunteer Services and have been volunteering for at least three months.
 No One Dies Alone gives Penrose Hospital associates the opportunity to provide comfort care to patients outside of their regular work day.
-Penrose Hospital associates must register with Volunteer Services, complete a No One Dies Alone application, be interviewed and be accepted as a No One Dies Alone volunteer and complete the No One Dies Alone training prior to beginning to sit vigils.
+Penrose Hospital associates must register with Volunteer Services, complete a No One Dies Alone application, be interviewed, and be accepted as a No One Dies Alone volunteer, and complete the No One Dies Alone training prior to beginning to sit vigils.

 - Works cooperatively with others as well as independently

-- Follows organization's confidentiality and infection control guidelines
+- Follows the organization's confidentiality and infection control guidelines

 - Respects a patient’s spiritual beliefs